stub22/axiomagic/README.md

 AxioMagic is an open source toolkit for interactive knowledge exploration webapps.
 <br/>Core components use Scala, Akka Http, RDF, and HTML/CSS/Javascript.

+Please also see our main website at [AxioMagic.fun](http://www.axiomagic.fun)

 ## Uses
 Axiomagic is a toolkit for interactions with domain-specific data, deployed in browsers, calculators, simulators, and games.
 <br/>Axmgc features apply naturally in science, finance, and edutainment.